michaelchadwick/michaelchadwick.info/blog/_posts/2025/2025-07-10-new-england-and-parts-further-northeast.md

 ![Mist and spray obscuring a boat tour navigating close to Niagara Falls](/assets/images/posts/2025/ne2025/niagara.jpg)

 After our bustling modern city experience in Toronto, moving location to Niagara Falls was a bit less hectic.
 The hotel we stayed in seemed old, had really short ceilings, and gave off an "old casino hotel in Vegas" vibe.
-Not my favorite place to stay, but it was fine our purposes.
+Not my favorite place to stay, but it was fine for our purposes.

 When you go to Niagara Falls, you look at water running down the side of a cliff.
 You can't get that close to it, but you _can_ take a boat tour which gets you _pretty_ close, so we did.
 Once you're next to the falls there's so much water spray that the provided ponchos make sense.
 The child seemed to really enjoy the rain-like climate, as she squealed with delight.
 A+++, would boat again.